Our New England Yacht Charter Recommendations

 With many bicycle and moped shops from which to choose, rent and explore this lightly inhabited and lovely island by bicycle or moped, enjoying the many island roads winding through sand dunes filled with beach roses.

-A long time Maine culinary event, your crew can create a real Maine Lobster boil right on the beach, with fresh lobsters that may even be able to be bought right off of the lobster boat if seen, or at least at any number of onshore locations.
+A long time Maine culinary event, your crew can create a real Maine lobster boil right on the beach, with fresh lobsters that may even be able to be bought right off of the lobster boat if seen, or at least at any number of onshore locations.
 The key to this culinary extravaganza is to boil all in clean sea water, with fresh seaweed.
-Comprised of lobsters, soft shelled clams, mussels, Portugese sausage, potatoes and fresh corn on the cob, the Lobster Boil is done and ready to be poured out on a bed of seaweed on the beach to be devoured, when raw eggs placed in the bottom of the pot raise to the surface hard boiled.
+Comprised of lobsters, soft shelled clams, mussels, Portuguese sausage, potatoes and fresh corn on the cob, the lobster boil is done and ready to be poured out on a bed of seaweed on the beach to be devoured, when uncooked eggs placed in the bottom of the pot raise to the surface hard boiled.